What We Do

 - On what farming systems do the poor most depend?

-- What are the constraints affecting the productivity and market integration of those farming systems and the prospects for progress?
+- What constraints and risks limit the productivity of those farming systems and the prospects for progress?